anowacki/SeisRequests.jl/README.md

 which can be used, see the docstrings for `FDSNEvent`, `FDSNStation` and `FDSNDataSelect`.

+#### Servers
+SeisRequests knows about some servers with which it can communicate.
+To see the list, call `SeisRequests.server_list()`.

+The server can be specified by either the server key (from `server_list`) or a full URL (like `"http://service.iris.edu"`) using the `server` keyword argument to the `get_*` functions.

 #### Example
-For example, let's try and find some data for the Cwmllynfell event in South Wales on 17 February 2018:
+For example, let's try and find some data for the [Cwmllynfell event in South Wales on 17 February 2018](http://www.earthquakes.bgs.ac.uk/earthquakes/recent_events/20180217142554.html#page=summary):

 ```julia
 julia> using SeisRequests, Dates